jeajq/jobtracker/README.md

 This project was developed as part of a **UTS Software Development Studio** coursework, serving as a prototype for an application targeted at **students and early-career professionals** who need an easy way to organise and track their job search process.

-The client’s goal was to create a **centralised job management system** that combines tracking, discovery, and saving of potential opportunities in one place.
+The project's goal was to create a**centralised job management system** that combines tracking, discovery, and saving of potential opportunities in one place.

 ## Key Features
 - Real-time data synchronisation using **Firebase Firestore**